ravendb/bootcamp/src/Unit-2/lesson2/README.md

 Internally, RavenDB uses Lucene as the index store, [Lucene.net](https://lucenenet.apache.org/) to be more exact - a port of the Lucene Search engine library written in C#.

 ## The `Map` function

-The first thing you need to realize is that RavenDB databases are schema-free, and as such, the engine has no knowledge of the structure of the documents it contains.
+The first thing you need to realize is that RavenDB databases are schema-less, and as such, the engine has no knowledge of the structure of the documents it contains.
 The basic element of an index definition is the `Map` function which is responsible for converting a document in JSON format into an index entry.

 The `Map` function extracts pieces of data you will be willing to search on from the documents.

 You will use LINQ syntax to express how the data should be extracted (or mapped).

 Just as an example, this is the Map function automatically created by RavenDB in the [previous lesson](../lesson1/README.md).

 ````csharp